-B. DISTRICT OFFICE, FILE NAME, AND NUMBER:Savannah District, Midland Pit Expansion, SAS- 3A3-2U10-U1U3 JOU -- --------------- -----
+B. DISTRICT OFFICE, FILE NAME, AND NUMBER: Savannah District, Sylvan Airport Parking Expansion, SAS-2019-00153

+C. PROJECT LOCATION AND BACKGROUND INFORMATION: Northwestern corner of an approximately ten-acre site located

+State: Georgia County/parish/borough: Fulton City:

-B. DISTRICT OFFICE, FILE NAME, AND NUMBER:Savannah District, Midland Pit Expansion, SAS-2018-01030 C. PROJECT LOCATION AND BACKGROUND INFORMATION: State:Georgia County/parish/borough: Effingham City: near Rincon Center coordinates of site (lat/long in degree decimal format): Lat.
-32.238418° N, Long81.333205° W. Universal Transverse Mercator: NAD 83 Name of nearest waterbody: Little Ogeechee River Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: Name of watershed or Hydrologic Unit Code (HUC): 03060204 Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
-Check if other sites (e.g., offsite mitigation sites, disposal sites, etc) are associated with this action and are recorded on a different JD form.
-D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): Office (Desk) Determination.
-Date: January 29, 2019 Field Determination.
-Date(s): January 17, 2019 SEC A. CTION II: SUMMARY OF FINDINGS RHA SECTION 10 DETERMINATION OF JURISDICTION. re Are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the ew area.
-[Required] Waters subject to the ebb and flow of the tide.
-Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
-Explain: В. CWA SECTION 404 DETERMINATION OF JURISDICTION.
-The re Are no "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
-[Required] 1.
-Waters of the U.S. a.
-Indicate presence of waters of U.S. in review area (check all that apply): TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters 2 (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
+Center coordinates of site (lat/long in degree decimal format): Lat.
+33.671813° N, Long. -84.420177° W.

+Universal Transverse Mercator: 739184.73mE, 3728754.97mN, Zone 16S

+Name of nearest waterbody: South River

+Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: Ocmulgee River Name of watershed or Hydrologic Unit Code (HUC): 03070103

+Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.

+Check if other sites (e.g., offsite mitigation sites, disposal sites, etc...) are associated with this action and are recorded on a different JD form.

+D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY):

+- Office (Desk) Determination.
+Date: 1/20/2022 (CESAS-RD-P) - Field Determination.
+Date(s): 07/18/2018 (Agent)

+SECTION II: SUMMARY OF FINDINGS A. RHA SECTION 10 DETERMINATION OF JURISDICTION.

+There Are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the review area.
+[Required]

+- Waters subject to the ebb and flow of the tide. - Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
+Explain:

+B. CWA SECTION 404 DETERMINATION OF JURISDICTION.

+There Are no "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
+[Required]

+1. Waters of the U.S.

+- a.
+Indicate presence of waters of U.S. in review area (check all that apply): 1 - TNWs, including territorial seas -] Wetlands adjacent to TNWs - Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs - Non-RPWs that flow directly or indirectly into TNWs - Wetlands directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs - Impoundments of jurisdictional waters - Isolated (interstate or intrastate) waters, including isolated wetlands - b.
 Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: linear feet: width (ft) and/or acres.
-Wetlands: acres. c.
-Limits (boundaries) of jurisdiction based on: 1987 Delineation Manual Elevation of established OHWM (if known): 2.
-Non-regulated waters/wetlands (check if applicable):3 □ D

-Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
-Explain: .
-Wetland 1 is surrounded completely by uplands and does not contain surface or subsurface connections with jurisdictional waters or wetlands and is therefore isolated, non-jurisdictional..
+Wetlands: acres. - c.
+Limits (boundaries) of jurisdiction based on: Pick List Elevation of established OHWM (if known): - 2.
+Non-regulated waters/wetlands (check if applicable):3 - Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
+Explain: The limited review area for this determination contains 0.82-acre of an existing upland-constructed stormwater management basin.